Cryptocurrency Is A Hideous Monstrosity Made Out Of Computers And Greed That Is About To Devour The World

 Anyways around the time I saw the data on crypto’s massive political donations I started checking in on Molly White’s incredible Web3 Is Going Just Great occasionally.
 The site (blog?) collates a simple and factual timeline of the various financial catastrophes that make up the ongoing tidal wave of fraud and cringe that is the cryptocurrency industry, ranging from hacks of individual monkey JPEG collectors (“all my apes gone”) all the way up to the collapse of decabillion dollar companies backed by Silicon Valley’s “best and brightest” like FTX and Genesis Global.

 Not to get too “woo woo” about it but after a few weeks of reading Web3 Is Going Just Great, armed with the glimpse under the hood provided by the chart of crypto’s political largesse, I had what I can only describe as a Vision.
 Cryptocurrency, it seemed to me, was on the verge of harnessing the unstoppable power of human greed to set the wealth of humanity on fire in the globe’s first truly global economic mania.
 If that were allowed to come to pass not only would it result in an absolutely incredible transfer of wealth from the global citizenry into the hands of scammers, but the inevitable eventual collapse would cause such widespread suffering that it would topple the international rules based world order and usher in a new dark age of extreme inequality and cruelty.
 While the exact contours of this future were a bit vague one thing was clear: cryptocurrency was the most serious threat to civilization currently on offer.
-And not only was no one picking up on the threat, journalists all over the world were falling all over each other in their rush to debase themselves in service of this demonic force.
-So I did what one does when faced with the collapse of the world’s governments into tech fascism and criminality: I signed up for an account on The Privatized Public Square7.
+And not only was no one picking up on the threat, journalists all over the world were falling over each other in their rush to debase themselves in service of this demonic7 force.
+So I did what one does when faced with the collapse of the world’s governments into tech fascism and criminality: I signed up for an account on The Privatized Public Square8.

 That all sounds pretty melodramatic so maybe it’s easier to just summarize the evolution of my views on cryptocurrency over the years in a three point bulleted list: